Applications to UKRI should be submitted through the Joint Electronic Submission system (Je-S) by 10 February 2021, 4:00pm (GMT).

 - are there any relevant outcomes and outputs being measured, with data disaggregated by age and gender (where disclosed)?

 Please see supporting documents within the Additional info section for more guidance for applicants on gender equality statements.

-CVs (two pages per applicant, including publications) should be provided for the project leaders (Principal Investigator and Co-Investigators) from all countries.
+CVs (2 pages per applicant, including publications) should be provided for the project leaders (principal investigator and co-investigators) from all countries.
 These should be provided to all funders.

 Data management plan

 UKRI recognises that plans for storing and sharing data will vary according to the type of data collected.
 Data sharing should be driven by scientific benefit and should also be cost effective.
 Data should be shared using established standards and existing resources where this is possible.
 The data management template provided in the supporting documents should be used.